pratikchhya/Visualizing-Doubles/README.md

 ## Data Clean Up Process:

 The dataset had 12 number of columns and 2410 number of rows.
 Since our dataset was so large, we had to remove unnecessary data by using Pandas.
-Our final dataset which only consists of breweries located in US resulting in 1358 rows of data.
+Our final dataset which only consists of breweries located in US resulting in 9 columns and 2255 rows of data.

 Open Git bash, activate your python environment and install libraries mentioned below:-
  * pandas